wkh237/react-native-fetch-blob/README.md

 ### For React Native 0.29.0

-If you're using react-native `0.29.0`, the package won't be able to link through `rnpm link`, and you might see the error screen similar to [#51](https://github.com/wkh237/react-native-fetch-blob/issues/51), this is because a [a bug in 0.29.0](https://github.com/facebook/react-native/commit/4dabb575b1b311ba541fae7eabbd49f08b5391b3), someone has already fixed  it, so you can upgrade to `0.29.1` to fix it, or just manually add the package yourself.
+> If you're using react-native `0.29.0`, the package won't be able to link through `rnpm link`, and you might see the error screen similar to [#51](https://github.com/wkh237/react-native-fetch-blob/issues/51), this is because a [a bug in 0.29.0](https://github.com/facebook/react-native/commit/4dabb575b1b311ba541fae7eabbd49f08b5391b3), someone has already fixed  it, we recommended to upgrade to `0.29.1`, or you can just manually add the package yourself.

 Add this code to `MainApplication.java`